 Common reasons cited in successful applications:

-- You have been physically or mentally unwell and can prove this with a completed impact assessment statement, suitable medical certificate or letter from your treating health professional.
+- You've been physically or mentally unwell and can prove this with a completed impact assessment statement, suitable medical certificate or letter from your treating health professional.

 - You have carer responsibility for a sick member of your immediate family and can prove this with a completed impact assessment statement or suitable medical certificate.

-- You have lost a member of your immediate family or someone close to you, and can prove this with a death notice, notice of funeral service or (if you can’t obtain these) a letter from a family member/somebody close to you.
+- You've lost a member of your immediate family or someone close to you, and can prove this with a death notice, notice of funeral service or (if the death occurred in a country where death notices and funeral services aren't available) a letter from a family member/somebody close to you.

-- You have been the victim of a serious crime and can prove this with a police report.
+- You've been the victim of a serious crime and can prove this with a police report.

 What are grounds for applications being cancelled or denied?